The SOA Record Explained in the DNS zone file

 You can use four values here: a fully qualified domain name, a relative name, a single @ character, and a blank space.

-1. If you specify an FQDN name, DNS uses the name as it is.
+- If you specify an FQDN name, DNS uses it as it is.

-4. If you use a blank space here or leave this field empty, DNS uses the value of the name field of the previous record.
-If the previous record is not available, it uses the value of the $ORIGIN directive.
+- If you use a blank space here or leave this field empty, DNS uses the value of the name field of the previous record.
+If the last record is unavailable, it uses the value of the $ORIGIN directive.

-In our example, we used the character @ in the domain-name field.
-Because of this, it will use the $ORIGIN directive's value in this field.
+In our example, we used the character @ in the domain name field.
+Because of this, DNS will use the $ORIGIN directive's value in this field.

-This field defines the time for which other name servers or resolver systems can cache this record.
+This field defines when other name servers or resolver systems can cache this record.
 If we leave this field empty, DNS automatically fills its value from the $TTL directive.

 This field defines the authorized name server for this domain.
 In our example, we authorized the name server ns.example.com. for the domain.
 This field only defines the authorized name server for the domain.
 It does not map an IP address with it.
-To map an IP address with the authorized name server, we need to create a host record for it.
+To map an IP address with the authorized name server, we need to create a host record.

-This field defines the administrative email address of the domain.
+This field defines the domain's administrative email address.
 You can use any valid email address in this field.
 Generally, administrators use the email address hostmaster here.
 It describes the purpose of this field.

 Because of this, DNS uses a dot (.) as a separator.
-In our example, we used the email address hostmaster.example.com. as the administrative email address.
-DNS will read this address as [email protected].
+In our example, we used hostmaster.example.com. as the administrative email address.
+DNS will read this address as hostmaster@example.com.

 Fields in the parenthesis

 A zone file uses lines to store resource records.
 For each record, it uses a separate line.
-If you want to create a record in multiple lines, you need to use a parenthesis.
-DNS process everything you put between an opening parenthesis and a closing parenthesis as a part of the line.
+If you want to create a record in multiple lines, use a parenthesis.
+DNS processes everything you put between an opening parenthesis and a closing parenthesis as a part of the line.
 Administrators use this feature to make the SOA record more human-readable.

-DNS will see our example SOA record as the following.
+DNS will see our example SOA record as follows.

 @ IN SOA ns1.example.com. hostmaster.example.com.
 2023013100 12h 15m 3w 2h